 The Toyota Tacoma makes for a great camping/overland platform to build on since it’s extremely reliable and just the right size for tight dirt trails.
 It’s no longer considered a small truck if you buy a 2005 and up model and the V6 engine is powerful enough to haul a light camper trailer.
+A 2wd truck build can be a capable and reliable vehicle for camping and easy/moderate dirt roads.
 Besides camping trips, we use our double cab Tacoma as our main family vehicle and grocery-getter.

 Check out this quick list of modifications and additions I’ve performed on my truck.
 Most were done specifically for camping and overland trips to make us as self-reliant as possible.

 Truck Specs: 2006 Toyota Tacoma TRD Sport V6 | Double Cab, Long Bed